ddterm/gnome-shell-extension-ddterm/docs/Build.md

 ## 2. Install the necessary dependencies

-> [!TIP]
-> Instead of installing all of these dependencies, you could
-> [perform the build in a Docker or Podman container].

-[perform the build in a Docker or Podman container]: /docs/BuildInContainer.md

 To build the extension bundle, you should have the following tools installed:

 - [Meson build system] - available as a package named `meson` in most